An official website of the European Union. See all European Institutions

 Overall, the EU estimates that its cooperation projects have created 20,000 jobs in Moldova.

-Click on the "see also" links below to watch how EU assistance has changed the lives of Moldovan citizens or watch the series of videos on YouTube.
+Click on the images to watch how EU assistance has changed the lives of Moldovan citizens or watch the series of videos on YouTube.

 Moldova is one of the non-EU states that participate in the EU's Common Security and Defence Policy (CSDP) missions and operations.
-Moldovan experts have contributed to the EU Training Mission in Malisince 2014 and joined the EU Military Advisory Mission in the Central African Republicin 2015.
+Moldovan experts have contributed to the EU Training Mission in Mali since 2014.
+In 2015-2016 Moldova also contributed to the EU Military Advisory Mission in the Central African Republic.
 At Moldova's request, Security Sector Reform advisors from three EU countries helped with the reform process of the security sector in 2014-2015.
 The EU has continued providing security sector reform-related advisory support under a new phase of an advisory programme to Moldova since 2016.

 The EU participates as an observer in the 5+2 negotiation process on the settlement of the Transnistrian conflict, and it continues to support a comprehensive, peaceful settlement based on the sovereignty and territorial integrity of Moldova with a special status for Transnistria.